Apotheosis, Home, Works

 Strap in, here we go...

 Chin in palm, idly tapping a pen, maybe you've had occasion in the past to wonder, "what is there to be said, about what's going on?".
-That is, what's going on, in the most general sense.
+That is, in the most general sense.

 On such occasions, some variant of "I think, therefore I am", often strikes me as quite reasonable.